jahewite/PigMonitoringResearch/README.md

 The repository offers:

-- Source code developed for the studies.
+- The source code developed for the studies.
 - Links to the datasets and models cited in the publications.
 For details on data usage and restrictions, see the [License](#license) section.
 For a detailed description of the dataset, refer to the [Dataset](#dataset) section.

 ## Prerequisites